rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My motivation to become a pianist has started at 13 years old when my father bought an awesome, beginner-friendly electronic piano.
+- My motivation to become a pianist started at 13 years old when my father bought an awesome, beginner-friendly electronic piano.
 - I enrolled on a summer piano class together with my cousin in **Regis Benedictine Academy** located in Batangas City, Philippines at 15 years old.
-- With continuous learning and motivation, my piano skills develop over time ranging from ability to play nursery rhymes up to the iconic songs adaptation and various classical songs like Fur Elise composed by Beethoven.
+- With continuous learning and motivation, my piano skills developed over time ranging from ability to play nursery rhymes up to the iconic songs adaptation and various classical songs like Fur Elise composed by Beethoven.
 - I have experienced playing grand piano in **Pontefino Hotel** and **Robinsons Mall Lipa** since the last quarter of year 2022 as a visitor.

 ### Game Developer 🎮